actions/importer-issue-ops/.github/ISSUE_TEMPLATE/bamboo.md

 - `/audit`
 - `/dry-run --plan-type build|deployment`
-- `/migrate --plan-type pipeline|deployment --target-url :github-repository-url`
+- `/migrate --plan-type build|deployment --target-url :github-repository-url`

 **Note:** The `plan-type` option will default to `build` if omitted.
 If any remaining options are missing, the command will not be successful.